When does Love Island end and what date is the final?

 This year’s series will run for eight weeks meaning that the show is expected to end on Monday 23 August.

+This date has been confirmed by Love Island narrator Iain Sterling who recently revealed the news in a blink-and-you’ll-miss-it voiceover line during Sunday’s (8 August) episode.

-This year’s series will be presented by Laura Whitmore with Iain Stirling back on narrating duties.
+This year’s series will be presented by Laura Whitmore with Stirling back on narrating duties.

-Love Island will air every night at 9pm on ITV2.
-Episode will be also be available to watch on ITV Hub as well as on BritBox the following morning.
+Love Island will air every night except Saturdays at 9.00pm on ITV2.

+Episodes will also be available to watch on ITV Hub as well as on BritBox the following morning.

 Join our new commenting forum